IlanKro/DressMeTest/README.md

 -   I decided to put a little icon instead of a picture.
 -   I didn't manage to find a solution for popups and navigation, since popups only appear on one screen I made it local. if I were to revisit the app I would find a way to implement it as a global thing.

+# Saved Sets

+-   Decided using a table since it's the simplest and most efficient way to show this info + completion time out of the table.
+-   I wanted to ameka popup for the deletion but it's not required, and it would mean more time making a 2 button popup.
+-   I opted to put the deletion button in the header since it's efficient use of space which is needed for mobile apps.

 # Recommendation Algorithm

 the algorithem will recommend the user items based on size and color of the first selected element.